 A long time ago in a gym far, far away…Roman was a bodybuilder.

-All right, enough with the melodrama.
-In all seriousness, while the lifestyle of bodybuilding is extreme, and certainly different than my current one, it’s pretty awesome in it’s own way, and sometimes I miss it.
+Star Wars geekery aside, while the lifestyle of bodybuilding is extreme, and certainly different than my current one, it’s pretty awesome in it’s own way—and sometimes I miss it.

 Sometimes I miss the control of it, of measuring everything, knowing how much weight you could lift on any given exercise to the quarter pound; the exactitudes that are necessary to excel.